Kilmore - Broadford

 Kilmore - Broadford has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely to impact this region.
-Key projects include Montana Kilmore, Broadstead Kilmore, Kilmore Village Shopping Centre, and Broadford Secondary College STEM Centre Upgrade.
-The following list details those expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 11 projects likely to impact the area.
+Notable ones include Montana Kilmore, Broadstead Kilmore, Kilmore Village Shopping Centre, and Broadford Secondary College STEM Centre Upgrade.
+The following list details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.